galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/VMs/index.md

 ## 3. Import the VM into VirtualBox

 1. First, make a backup copy of the downloaded `.ova` file(s).
 If something goes wrong you can always make a new copy.
-1. Import the VM image into !VirtualBox by either starting the downloaded `.ova` file directly, or by launching !VirtualBox and navigating to **File &rarr; Import Appliance** and opening the file.
+1. Import the VM image into VirtualBox by either starting the downloaded `.ova` file directly, or by launching VirtualBox and navigating to **File &rarr; Import Appliance** and opening the file.
 1. This will display the **Appliance Import Settings** window. *Click* the **Import** button.
 1. 4.
-It may then take several minutes for !VirtualBox to import the VM.
+It may then take several minutes for VirtualBox to import the VM.
 Once it is done, a new VM will appear in the left pane in the 'powered off' state.

 The VM is now installed.